In Goa, 54 village councils vow to stop coal trucks passing through their streets

 Both the Central and state governments have denied the projects will harm people and their livelihoods, but they are clearly worried.

-On November 7, Union Minister for Highways, Transport, Shipping and River Navigation Nitin Gadkari said that he was willing to shift coal projects out of Goa if there was opposition.
+On November 7, Union Minister for Road Transport and Highways, and River Development Nitin Gadkari said that he was willing to shift coal projects out of Goa if there was opposition.

 In September 2016, the Centre had shelved plans for a satellite port further south in Betul after residents rejected the idea.